 Easy dulce de leche chocolate cups recipe with sea salt crystals.
 Melt-in-your-mouth dark chocolate with sweet caramel filling is the perfect chocolate treat for any occasion!

-These easy to make sweet treats are best enjoyed right from freezer.
-However, if you like them little softer, let them sit at room temperature for 2 -3 minutes and they will turn into soft chocolates with smooth texture.
+These easy to make sweet treats are best enjoyed right from the freezer.
+However, if you like them a little softer, let them sit at room temperature for 2-3 minutes and they will turn into soft chocolates with smooth texture.

-It’s a sweet almost-like-caramel confection that is made by slowly heating sweetened milk.
-You can buy it in grocery stores on Amazon.
+It’s a sweet almost-like caramel confection that is made by slowly heating sweetened milk.
+You can buy it in grocery stores or even on Amazon.

 They sell it in cans or glass jars as far as I know.
 Their flavor, color and consistency may vary depending on the brand you choose.

 If you’d like to make it yourself, this post might be quite useful: How to make homemade dulce de leche.

 How to make dulce de leche chocolate cups?

 Prepare the paper cases first.
 Either, place them onto a tray (that can fit into your freezer) or a muffin tin.